Kristián Mensa: Career

-Art career
+Illustration

 Mensa started his professional artistic career in 2015 with his solo exhibition, Brewed Awakenings, in Arvada, Colorado.
 From 2015 to 2019, he exhibited his art works throughout Europe at multiple solo and group exhibitions.
 Mensa is recognized for humanising architecture and layering colourful, tangible objects atop his simple drawings.
 His work and point of view came to the attention of Huffington Post, where he appeared in their 20 Under 20 list of gifted young innovators of 2018.
 Mensa was also listed in The World's Smartest Teens in 2018 by The Best Schools.

 Over the years, Mensa collaborated with and created art works for renowned brands such as Heinz, Pilot, Red Bull, Adidas and WWF-UK.
 His art work has been featured in Bored Panda, Designboom, CCMA TV3, Metro.co.uk, DeMilked, Huffington Post, BuzzFeed, The Tax Collection, MyModernMet, Awesome Inventions, Courrier International, Art Sheep, AfroPunk, Red Bull and Arch Daily.